-‘A Dog’s Purpose’ Footage ‘Really Upsetting’ Says Spokesperson Lisa Vanderpump
+‘A Dog’s Purpose’ Footage ‘Really Upsetting,’ Says Spokesperson Lisa Vanderpump

 The production company spokesperson went on to highlight that the film is a “celebration of the special connection between humans and their dogs” and that “in the spirit of this relationship, the production team followed rigorous protocols to foster an ethical and safe environment for the animals”.

-A spokesperson from Universal has advised that the studio is investigating the incident.
+A spokesperson from Universal stated that the studio is investigating the incident.

 “Fostering a safe environment and ensuring the ethical treatment of our animal actors was of the utmost importance to those involved in making this film and we will look into the circumstances surrounding this video.”

-Following the release of the footage, actor Josh Gad, who plays the voice of the german shepherd in the film has spoken out on Twitter, labeling the footage “disturbing”.
+Following the release of the footage, actor Josh Gad, who plays the voice of the German shepherd in the film has spoken out on Twitter, labeling the footage “disturbing.”

 — Josh Gad (@joshgad) January 19, 2017